Tips and tricks for formatting in reports

 Tables and matrixes offer many options for color formatting.

-How to undo in Power BI
+Undo in Power BI

 Like many other Microsoft services and software, Power BI provides an easy way to undo your last command.
 For example, let’s say you change the color of a data point, or a series of data points, and you don’t like the color when it appears in the visualization.
-You don’t recall exactly which color it was before, but you know you want that color back!
+You don’t recall exactly which color it was before, but you know you want that color back.

 To undo your last action, or the last few actions, all you have to do is type CTRL+Z.